PitPik/colorPicker/README.md

 ##Demo
 See **demo** at [dematte.at/cpn](http://dematte.at/cpn)

+I will soon add some implementation examples (for jQuery, ...)

 <img src="images/screen-shot-all.png" />

 All the WCAG 2.0 calculations for readability are also based on opacity levels of all layers<br>